 We assume you will “Google” any attorney interviewing you, and they will also “Google” you.
 Make sure your social networking pages reflect the professional you.

-- How do I get contact information for judges, government agencies and public interest law firms?
+How do I get contact information for judges, government agencies and law firms?

 Detailed referral lists with contact information for public entities and other organizations that accept externs and current externships openings/postings can be located on the Externship Department web page, by clicking on the link for “Externship Opportunities.”
 If you are interested in a judicial externship, click on the menu tab “Handbook for Judicial Externs.

-- What if I am offered an externship position before all of my interviews are complete?
+What if I am offered a position before all of my interviews are complete?

 Think seriously about where you would like to have an externship before submitting an application.
 Apply only to those chambers, entities and organizations where you would accept if given an offer.
 If you are given an offer be prepared to accept it and politely cancel the remainder of your scheduled interviews.
 Never accept a position and then later decline to accept another.
 Try to schedule your interviews in the order of your preference.
 Your tact and professional in these matters are critical to your reputation.

 Only the Externship Department can enroll you in an externship administered by the Department.
 Enroll for a full slate of classes first - we can assist you to drop inconvenient classes later and enroll you in your externship.